pmeinhardt/fb-sec/README.md

 # fb-sec

+*Note: I have concerns about potential attack vectors, which could allow Facebook to steal private keys from the bookmarklet.
+This would compromise the very goal of fb-sec: total confidentiality of your messages.
+Therefore, unfortunately, this project is discontinued.*

 Private messages should be private.
 Even when sent through Facebook.
 We aim to accomplish just that.

-*Disclaimer: This project is still a very early beta or rather a proof of concept.*

 ## Usage